DeveloperHydra/About-Me/README.md

-yo I am Hydra 👋
+Hello I'm Hydra,

-I am a Aspiring Java Developer
+I am an aspiring UI & Java Developer focusing on web applications and services using HTML, JavaScript, and CSS.
+I also have dabbled in Java, Express, React, and TypeScript.
+I also have worked with MySQL, MongoDB, and Redis for database management.

-I primary work on web applications and services using HTML and sometimes Java.
-My go-to stack is: MySQL, and MongoDB.
+Continuously learning is an essential trait for any developer, and I like to believe I have a passion for expanding on knowledge in various areas.

-Here is a little more about me:
+If you have any questions or need assistance with anything related to web development, feel free to reach out.

-🌱 I’m currently learning EVERYTHING
+🌱 Sincerly,
-📫 How to reach me: HydraTM
+📫 Hydra™#8533